 Maximizing Profit - Minimizing Quality

-Most probably the idea of the Wizz Air's new rule is to make passenger's travelling more complicated and somehow "force" them to buy Priority Boarding service.
+Most probably the idea of Wizz Air's new rule is to make passengers travelling more complicated and somehow "force" them to buy Priority Boarding service.
 Priority boarding is quite a useless service but it guarantees the hand luggage into the cabin.
 Wizz Air is probably calculating that the increased priority boarding income will probably be more than the increased cargo handling costs.
-Many people are willing to pay for the priority boarding to avoid problems at the airport and to avoid waiting for the hand luggage from the hold at the destination airport.
+Many people are willing to pay for priority boarding to avoid problems at the airport and to avoid waiting for the hand luggage from the hold at the destination airport.
 But this is not the case for all low-cost airlines.

-How Strict is Wizz Air about Baggage?
+How Strict is Wizz Air about Luggage?

 The answer is simple: they are really strict.
-However, they do not always measure dimensions and count bags but it may happen every now and then.
-And if you are not following Wizz Air's baggage policy, they will surely charge you extras.
+However, they do not always measure dimensions and count bags but it may happen now and then.
+And if you are not following Wizz Air's luggage policy, they will surely charge you extras.
 So it is advisable to follow the policy strictly.

-Wizz Air's new baggage policy is not customer-friendly.
+Wizz Air's new luggage policy is not customer-friendly.
 The airline used to be one of our favourite low-cost airlines but now Wizz Air falls to the same rating scale as Ryanair.
-In addition, while allocating seats, Wizz Air has started to separate people travelling in the same booking without any logical reason and asking more money if travellers wanted to sit adjacent to each other.
+In addition, while allocating seats, Wizz Air has started to separate people travelling in the same booking without any logical reason and asking for more money if travellers wanted to sit adjacent to each other.